antonychiu2/mobb-bamboo-integration/README.md

 * Sign up for a free account at https://mobb.ai
 * Sign up for a free Snyk Account https://snyk.io
-* Sign up for a free CircleCI Account https://circleci.com/signup/
+* Access to a Atlassian Bamboo environment
 * Access to a GitHub repository to perform this integration

 ## (Optional) GitHub Personal Access Token (PAT)